MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Download and Configure

-First things first, download the SDK files and configure them into your Xcode project.
+First things first, <a href="https://dashboard.stackmob.com/sdks/ios/config" target="_blank">download the SDK files and configure them into your Xcode project</a>.

 Come back to this page when you're finished.

-<a href="https://dashboard.stackmob.com/sdks/ios/config" target="_blank">Download and Configure the iOS SDK.</a>

 <!--- INITIALIZE -->